-On some platforms, the OpenSSL rehash command is available as an external script called c_rehash.
+On some platforms, this command isn't available, and the external script c_rehash has to be used instead.
 They are functionally equivalent, except for minor differences noted below.

-.crl file in the specified directory list and creates symbolic links for each file, where the name of the link is the hash value.
+openssl rehash scans directories and calculates a hash value of each .pem, .crt, .cer, or .crl file in the specified directory list and creates symbolic links for each file, where the name of the link is the hash value.
 (If the platform does not support symbolic links, a copy is made.)
-This utility is useful as many programs that use OpenSSL require directories to be set up like this in order to find certificates.
+This command is useful as many programs that use OpenSSL require directories to be set up like this in order to find certificates.

 If any directories are named on the command line, then those are processed in turn.
 If not, then the SSL_CERT_DIR environment variable is consulted; this should be a colon-separated list of directories, like the Unix PATH variable.
 If that is not set then the default directory (installation-specific but often /usr/local/ssl/certs) is processed.

 In order for a directory to be processed, the user must have write permissions on that directory, otherwise an error will be generated.

 The links created are of the form HHHHHHHH.D, where each H is a hexadecimal character and D is a single decimal digit.
 When a directory is processed, all links in it that have a name in that syntax are first removed, even if they are being used for some other purpose.
 To skip the removal step, use the -n flag.
 Hashes for CRL's look similar except the letter r appears after the period, like this: HHHHHHHH.rD.

 Multiple objects may have the same hash; they will be indicated by incrementing the D value.
 Duplicates are found by comparing the full SHA-1 fingerprint.
 A warning will be displayed if a duplicate is found.

 A warning will also be displayed if there are files that cannot be parsed as either a certificate or a CRL or if more than one such object appears in the file.